Skip to main content

 Cons

-• If certificate access is compromised, the wrong executable could be onboarded
+• If private key is compromised the wrong executable could be uploaded

 • Requires SO interaction for each new executable